Bus Driver Instructor Selection Guidelines

-- How many units of classroom instruction are required for an original (transit bus, school pupil activity bus (SPAB), school bus, or farm labor vehicle) driver applicant?
+- How many units of classroom instruction are required for an original (transit bus, SPAB, school bus, or farm labor vehicle) driver applicant?

 - What are the skill levels in the California Department of Education Instructor's Behind-the-Wheel Training Guide for California's Bus Driver's Training Course?

 - Name the required number of mirrors and describe the purpose of each mirror?

 - What do you think the qualifications for this position should be?